Voice Therapy

 Voice therapy can improve your voice’s health, function, quality, and stamina.
 That's why it's often described as "physical therapy for your voice."
 You may be referred for voice therapy after a joint voice evaluation by a laryngologist -- an ear, nose, and throat (ENT) doctor with advanced training in voice disorders -- and a voice-specialized speech pathologist.

-During voice therapy, your speech pathologist will create an exercise program tailored to your specific voice problem to help you get your voice back on track.
-It will take expert guidance from your therapist and consistent practice at home to reach your goal.
-You'll learn how to rebalance your entire vocal instrument -- for example, how to use breath to speak and how relaxing the throat can help you produce your easiest and best sound.
+During voice therapy, your speech pathologist will create a home exercise program tailored to your specific voice problem to help you get your voice back on track.
+It will take expert guidance from your therapist and consistent practice outside of voice therapy sessions to reach your goal.
+You'll learn how to rebalance your entire vocal instrument -- for example, how to use breath to speak while relaxing the throat to produce your easiest and best sound.

 Voice therapy can also help you improve your voice if you experience: